 BCAAs are branched chain amino acids and consist of the amino acids leucine, isoleucine, and valine.
 The benefits of BCAAs are to help decrease muscle protein catabolism (muscle break down), so BCAAs may be a supplement you want to add if you are regularly weight training, especially if you tend to train in a fasted state.

-Well many people have heard that muscles need protein to function and recover but don’t understand exactly what that means.
-Essentially, during exercise your muscles break down, and in order to repair themselves, they need amino acids.
+Well, many people have heard that muscles need protein to function and recover but don’t understand exactly what that means.
+Essentially, during exercise, your muscles break down, and in order to repair themselves, they need amino acids.
 BCAAs benefits have been studied and are known to be the building blocks for protein synthesis in the body.

-BCAAs are burned for energy during exercise, and are part of the way your body fuels during your workout.
+BCAAs are burned for energy during exercise and are part of the way your body fuels during your workout.
 To help combat the loss of BCAAs and to ensure that your body has adequate BCAAs for synthesis protein (and other metabolic processes), consuming BCAAs before your workout is a good strategy.

 BCAAs and Fasting

-If you practice intermittent fasting, and you workout while fasting, you may want to consider using a BCAAs supplement before you workout, to help increase your bodies ability to repair muscles that are broken down during the workout.
+If you practice intermittent fasting, and you workout while fasting, you may want to consider using a BCAAs supplement before your workout, to help increase your body's ability to repair muscles that are broken down during the workout.
 Having about 10 grams of BCAAs about 5-15 minutes before training will help reduce muscle break down and make sure you have enough protein in your system to help with recovery.

 If you fasting, BCAAs will technically break your fast because they do spike your insulin levels.
 However, your insulin levels will quickly return back to their fasted state since you are ingesting mostly protein with BCAAs.
 The benefit you get from increasing your lean muscle (and increasing your metabolism) will outweigh the small increase in your insulin levels.

 If you are not training in a fasted state, you may not need BCAAs before your workout, since BCAAs exist in many of the foods we eat.
-BCAAs are present in whey protein, animal protein (chicken, beef, turkey, etc), milk, and are added to many vegan protein powders (like my favorite protein, Vega Performance Protein).
+BCAAs are present in whey protein, animal protein (chicken, beef, turkey, etc), milk, and are added to many vegan protein powders (like my favorite protein, Nuzest).
 BCAAs benefits are great for muscle recovery so you can still have them before you workout if you choose to but are not necessary if you have had protein earlier in the day.